Elijas/auto-youtube-subscription-playlist/README.md

 # Overview
-This script automatically compiles a playlist out of youtube subscription notifications received inside a gmail label
+This is a quickly hacked Google Script that automatically compiles a playlist out of youtube subscription notifications received inside a gmail label (useful to split subscriptions into groups using gmail filters)

 # Features
 1. Updates playlist every hour